Canadian values: Quebec Charter of Values

 The Charter of Values (Charte de la laïcité or Charte des valeurs québécoises, also known as Bill 60) was proposed legislation tabled by the governing Parti Québecois in August 2013 but which the National Assembly of Quebec did not pass by its dissolution in March 2014.
 It would have banned public sector employees from wearing conspicuous religious symbols.
 Article 5 in Chapter II stated:

 In the exercise of their functions, personnel members of public bodies must not wear objects such as headgear, clothing, jewellery or other adornments which, by their conspicuous nature, overtly indicate a religious affiliation.

 Justin Trudeau, who has been a champion of the Canadian Charter of Rights and Freedoms (La Charte canadienne des droits et libertés), opposed the proposed Quebec Charter of Values.
 He stated, "Prohibiting someone from wearing a hijab or a kippah is not compatible with Quebec and Canadian values."
-Bill 60 was less prominent and of no value during COVID-19.

 Distinct society

 Proposed changes to the Canadian Constitution included adding the phrase "distinct society" to the Constitution Act, 1867, to recognize the uniqueness of Quebec as compared with the rest of Canada.